Important Academic Policies and Forms

 Preceptor and Independent Study Forms

-Preceptors are highly motivated students who are either concurrently enrolled in the course, or who have previously taken the course (or a similar course).
+Physiology Preceptors are highly motivated students who have previously taken the course.
 They serve a unique role because they provide support both in and out of the classroom.
-Since they are often concurrently enrolled in the class, they do not serve as content experts.
-They function instead as student mentors and guides and as instructional assistants.
+They typically function as student mentors, guides and as instructional assistants.
+You can find forms below for each class seeking preceptors in our major.

 General Petition (Gittings 101)